Anthony J. Batten: Early life and education

 Batten was born at Eynsham Hall, in Oxfordshire, England in 1940.
-Receiving his early schooling in the U.K. he moved to Canada in the 1950s.
+Receiving his early schooling in the UK, he moved to Canada in the 1950s.
 While still resident in England he had received a scholarship to attend Christ's Hospital School in Horsham, Sussex.
 He attended classes at L'Ecole des Beaux Arts and at the Museum School of the Montreal Museum of Fine Arts with Arthur Lismer.

 Career

 While living in Montreal he regularly sketched in the old port area of the city attracted by the historic buildings and streetscapes.
 In 1966 Batten was commissioned by Canadian Industries Limited to produce a tourists' map of that historic area in readiness for the 1967 World's Fair (Expo '67).
 The map was reproduced widely in both official languages.
 That exposure resulted in him having his first exhibition in 1967 at La Galerie Place Royale.
 In 1968 Batten moved to Ontario to study at the University of Toronto.